-There are a few requirements in order for this to work:
+There are a few requirements for this to work:

 - The endpoint on the Source needs to use admin credentials.

-- The endpoint Administrator account on the source needs to be assigned the appropriate GSuite license in order for MigrationWiz to access Google Drive or Google Shared Drives for the Auto Discovery process.
+- The endpoint Administrator account on the source needs to be assigned the appropriate GSuite license for MigrationWiz to access Google Drive or Google Shared Drives for the Auto Discovery process.

 - For mailbox migration projects, the admin account that is specified within the Source endpoint needs to have a mailbox associated with it.

 - The admin mailbox must be listed in the public Global Address List (GAL).

 - The migration project type needs to be a Mailbox migration.
 For the exact steps to be followed during your migration, refer to the relevant Migration Guide.
 All Migration Guides can be found on the Help Center site.

 One additional item to note here is that there is no way to restrict the IP addresses that the connection will come from.
 This means that the steps outlined in our IP Lockdown guide will not apply here.
 If your environment requires that any IP addresses be whitelisted, it is recommended that items be added to your project using one of the other available options.